Skip Spence: Music career: 1966–1969

 We had to do [the album] in New York because the producer [David Rubinson] wanted to be with his family.
 So we had to leave our families and spend months at a time in hotel rooms in New York City.
 Finally I just quit and went back to California.
 I got a phone call after a couple of days.
 They'd played a Fillmore East gig without me, and Skippy took off with some black witch afterward who fed him full of acid.
 It was like that scene in The Doors movie.
 He thought he was the anti-Christ.
 He tried to chop down the hotel room door with a fire axe to kill Don [Stevenson] to save him from himself.
 He went up to the 52nd floor of the CBS building where they had to wrestle him to the ground.
 And Rubinson pressed charges against him.
 They took him to The Tombs [notorious prison in New York] and that's where he wrote Oar.
 When he got out of there, he cut that album in Nashville.
 And that was the end of his career.
 They shot him full of Thorazine for six months.
 They just take you out of the game.

-In June 1968 Spence was admitted to Bellevue Hospital in New York; during his six months stay, he was diagnosed with schizophrenia.
-According to an urban myth, on the day of his release, he drove a motorcycle, dressed in only his pajamas, directly to Nashville to record his only solo album, with no other musicians appearing on it, the now-classic psychedelic/folk album Oar (1969, Columbia Records).
+In June 1968 Spence was admitted to Bellevue Hospital in New York; during his six-month stay he was diagnosed with schizophrenia.
+According to an urban myth, on the day of his release, clad in pajamas he drove a motorcycle directly to Nashville to record his only solo album, with the help of no other musicians, the now-classic psychedelic/folk album Oar (1969, Columbia Records).